 On the operatic platform Katerina’s roles have included: Kupava Snegurochka; Giorgetta Il Tabarro; Santuzza Cavalleria Rusticana; Donna Elvira Don Giovanni; Elle La Voix Humaine; Nedda I Pagliacci; Violetta La Traviata; Fiordiligi Cosi Fan Tutte; Vivika Vaftistikos; Mimi La Bohème; Karolka Jenufa.

 A versatile artist, Katerina appeared as a special guest in Rick Wakeman’s symphonic concert at the Queen Elizabeth Hall with Orion Symphony Orchestra.
 She was also the main soloist during the closing ceremony of the International Festival of Astronomy STARMUS 2014, performing music by Alexandros Hahalis, alongside the late theoretical physicist Stephen Hawking and cosmonaut Alexey Leonov.
 Following an official invitation by UNESCO, Katerina had the honour to open and close the inauguration ceremony of the First International Day of Light at the Paris Headquarters in May 2018.
 Katerina performed the songs Look to the Universe and Rainbow of Light Anthem by British songwriter Linda Lamon, to be released as a Single at the beginning of 2019.

-Future engagements include: a concert with the Oxford Philharmonic Orchestra and conductor Marios Papadopoulos at the Hellenic Centre in London; singing recital at Teatro Sperimentale in Ancona; world-première performance of Alessandro Valtulini’s symphonic piece Ave Maria in F Minor at Teatro alla Scala, with the Philharmonia Orchestra.
+Future engagements include: concert with the Oxford Philharmonic Orchestra and conductor Marios Papadopoulos at the Hellenic Centre in London; singing recital at Teatro Sperimentale in Ancona; world-première performance of Alessandro Valtulini’s symphonic piece Ave Maria in F Minor at Teatro alla Scala, with the Philharmonia Orchestra.